kubernetes/website/docs/concepts/overview/components.md

 ### Container Runtime

-Container Runtime is a software that is responsible for running containers.
+The container runtime is the software that is responsible for running containers.
+Kubernetes supports two runtimes: [Docker](http://www.docker.com) and [rkt](https://coreos.com/rkt/).

-#### docker
-[Docker](http://www.docker.com) is a platform that can be used for the above purpose.

-#### rkt

-[rkt](https://coreos.com/rkt/) is supported experimentally as an alternative to docker.

 ## Addons